axatbhardwaj/amazon-price-tracker/README.md

-# Amazon Price Tracker
+# Multi-Site Price Tracker

-Track Amazon product prices and get notified when they drop below your target.
+Track product prices from Amazon, Flipkart, and Myntra and get notified when they drop below your target.

 ## Features